Andrew Morris (organist/conductor): Career

 In 1979 Andrew Morris became Director of Music at Bedford School where he remained for 32 years.
 During this time at Bedford, he developed the Music School into one of the largest school music departments in the UK and brought its music making to unprecedented heights.
 He also presided over the building of an award-winning new Music School, designed by Eric Parry RA and opened in March 2006 by Sir Peter Maxwell Davies, Master of The Queen's Music.
 Under Andrew Morris's direction the School's First Orchestra played most of the Classical and Romantic concerto and symphonic repertoire as well as symphonies by Sibelius and Nielsen and new works by British composers such as Paul Patterson and the recipients of the Composer-in-Residence Scheme which Morris set up at Bedford School (with funds from the Maingot Trust), Alan Charlton, Paul Whitmarsh, Tim Watts and James Lark.
 With the School Choral Society, Morris conducted many of the major choral works including Bach's B minor Mass, the St John Passion, the St Matthew Passion, Handel's Israel in Egypt and Samson, the Verdi Requiem and Elgar's The Dream of Gerontius to name but a few.
 Under Morris's direction, the First Orchestra and Choral Society were featured in the BBC 'Youth Orchestras of the World' series in a new work by John Tavener.
 Andrew Morris also took the Chapel Choir, with whom he established a strong cathedral repertoire in the weekly Chapel services, to sing in many English cathedrals and churches, including St Paul's Cathedral and Westminster Abbey, and on tours to Madrid (including Madrid Cathedral) Venice (which included a concert in the Basilica dei Frari and Mass on the Feast of the Assumption in the Basilica di San Marco) and Paris (which included the Sunday morning Mass in Notre Dame, a concert in La Madeleine and a concert in Chartres Cathedral as part of the Cathedral Festival).
-His notable pupils include the international conductor and violinist Andrew Manze, Royal Opera House timpanist and Professor of Timpani at the Royal College of Music Christopher Ridley, composer and choral director Philip Stopford, pianist and conductor William Vann, Paul and Barnaby Smith, CEO and music director respectively of the Voces8 Foundation, counter-tenor Matthew Venner, musicologist and Lecturer in the Faculty of Music of the University of Leeds, Dr Ross Cole and the former England cricket captain Sir Alastair Cook, CBE.
-At Bedford School Morris established a Visiting Fellows scheme, made up of advisers to the Music Department and to the Bedford boys, who included Sir Stephen Cleobury, CBE (then Director of Music at King's College, Cambridge), Andrew Manze (then Chief Conductor of the Helsingborg Symphony Orchestra and Associate Guest Conductor of the BBC Scottish Symphony Orchestra), Richard Egarr (Director of the Academy of Ancient Music), Paul Patterson (then Manson Professor of Composition at the Royal Academy of Music) and Roger Wright, CBE (then Controller of BBC Radio 3 and Director of the BBC Proms).
+His notable pupils include the international conductor and violinist Andrew Manze, Royal Opera House timpanist and Professor of Timpani at the Royal Academy of Music Christopher Ridley, composer and choral director Philip Stopford, pianist and conductor William Vann, Paul and Barnaby Smith, CEO and music director respectively of the Voces8 Foundation, counter-tenor Matthew Venner, musicologist and Lecturer in the Faculty of Music of the University of Leeds Dr Ross Cole and the former England cricket captain Sir Alastair Cook, CBE.
+At Bedford School Morris established a Visiting Fellows scheme, made up of advisers to the Music Department and to the Bedford boys, who included Sir Stephen Cleobury, CBE (then Director of Music at King's College, Cambridge), Andrew Manze (then Chief Conductor of the Helsingborg Symphony Orchestra and Associate Guest Conductor of the BBC Scottish Symphony Orchestra), Richard Egarr (then Director of the Academy of Ancient Music), Paul Patterson (then Manson Professor of Composition at the Royal Academy of Music) and Sir Roger Wright, CBE (then Controller of BBC Radio 3 and Director of the BBC Proms).
 While at Bedford, Andrew Morris was a Trustee of the St Albans Cathedral Music Trust.
+He also became a Founding Trustee of Voces Cantabiles Music, now the Voces8 Foundation.